Darkprinceee/playground-1lv4t4xx/optional-improvements.md

 ```

 # get
 There is an outstanding proposal to deprecate `Optional.get()` and rename it to something else.
-The full details of this proposal can be read here.
-Despite this proposal having merit the schedule constraints mean that it is unlikely to make Java 9, but might happen in Java 10.
+The full details of this proposal can be read [here](http://mail.openjdk.java.net/pipermail/core-libs-dev/2016-April/040484.html).
+Despite this proposal having merit it is still not in Java (latest version: 12) as of today.

 # Conclusions
 We've talked about Java 8's `Optional` class is being improved in Java 9 with a series of targeted method that each fill a missing use case.
 Unfortunately, the primitive specialised `Optional` classes, such as `OptionalInt` aren't getting all the same love - they have had `stream()` and `ifPresentOrElse()` added, but not `or()`.
 They have always been missing some of the methods from `Optional` and are increasingly looking like poor cousins.